Depression During Pregnancy – A Pathway Through Shades of Grey

 My Safety-Relief Valve (No. 1)

 However, it was only when towards the end of my pregnancy I talked to Janine, an also-pregnant girlfriend, also feeling very down, that I realised I was suffering prenatal depression.
-While I was fully aware of postnatal depression, I’d never known that having it before the birth was even a thing!
+While I was fully aware of postnatal depression, I’d never known that having depression during pregnancy was even a thing!

-But to my mind I wasn’t feeling quite low enough to go for medication.
-I could see I was ticking all the boxes: I could keep the household going, and I got on with my life.
+I wasn’t feeling quite low enough to go for medication.
+I could see I was going OK: I could keep the household going, and I got on with my life.
 AND I had good days among the bad.